Dungannon Swifts F.C.

-Dungannon Swifts Football Club is a Northern Irish, semi-professional football club playing in the NIFL Premiership.
+Dungannon Swifts Football Club is a Northern Irish semi-professional football club playing in the NIFL Premiership.
 The club, founded in 1949, has risen from the Mid-Ulster league to the top tier in Northern Ireland since its election to the Irish League First Division in 1997.
 Dungannon earned promotion from Irish League First Division to the Premier Division in the 2002–03 season.

 The Swifts hail from Dungannon, County Tyrone and plays their home matches at Stangmore Park.
-Club colours are royal blue with white trim (home strip) and yellow with a red trim (away strip).
+Club colours are royal blue with white trim (home strip) and yellow with a blue trim (away strip).

-Dungannon have a mentality of developing future players from their youth system and deploying them into the first team at a relatively young age.
-The clubs' current manager is Dean Shiels.
+Dungannon have been known for their youth development, with many players such as Niall McGinn, Terry Devlin and Conor Bradley going onto have successful careers in the professional game.

 Club history

 Club formation

 The history of Dungannon Swifts Football Club began in 1949 with the formation of the club.
 The names of the founder committee members include Thomas Neill, Jimmy Sands, Maurice Graham, Alfred Burnett, Albert Kelly, George Richards, Albert Watt, Joe Meldrum Snr., Jack Fowler, John Martin and Ben Clarke.